NVIDIA-Merlin/HugeCTR/v3.5/_sources/api/hugectr_layer_book.md.txt

 Example:

 You can apply the Slice layer to actually slicing a tensor.
-In this case, it must be explictly added with Python API.
+In this case, it must be explicitly added with Python API.
 ```python
 model.add(hugectr.DenseLayer(layer_type = hugectr.Layer_t.Slice,
                             bottom_names = ["dense"],